 Country work plans

 During the first 6-month inception period we conducted in-depth consultations with government (including national and state VL authorities) and non-governmental stakeholders, formed alliances with principal partners and established a presence within key coordinating structures.
-The overall design is broadly consistent with the DFID Business Case (UKaid); however, following discussion with DFID, we have balanced the allocation of resources to each region to optimise programme impact, reduce risk and maximise value for money.
+The overall design was broadly consistent with the DFID Business Case (UKaid); however, following discussion with DFID, we balanced the allocation of resources to each region to optimise programme impact, reduce risk and maximise value for money.

 Elimination as a public health problem is defined as less than 1 case per 10,000 population.
 This is a WHO definition, accepted by Bangladesh, India and Nepal in their national VL strategies.